Adapter Pattern

 -

-- Write client interface to describe interaction between client and service.
+Implementation - Write client interface to describe interaction between client and service.

 - Adapter class should have a reference to the service.
 The service handles the business logic.